What to Pack in Your Day Bag

 Sunscreen

 And lots of it.
 You will want to regularly reapply sunscreen throughout the day, especially if you are sweating or jumping in and out of the water.
 Alternatively, you can wear layers of sun protection (see above) if you do not want to bother with lotions.
-If you are fair-skinned, don’t be shy and combine the two.
+If you are fair-skinned, combine with sun protection items like whitewater rafting clothes, river rafting clothes, and rafting outfit pieces to help prevent burns.

 Sun Protection